Table of Contents

 2) Re-Applying for Medicaid

-Other re-application situations arise when the applicant does have money over the income or asset limits, but still cannot afford to pay for the care they require.
-In this situation, applicant should consider professional Medicaid planning assistance.
+Other re-application situations arise when the applicant has money over the income limit.
+Regardless of whether an applicant has income and / or assets over the limit(s), if they still cannot afford to pay for the care they require, professional Medicaid planning assistance should be considered.
 Working with a Planner and re-applying for Medicaid enables the applicant to restructure their finances so that they meet the eligibility requirements.

 There exist many techniques allowed by Medicaid such as using Qualified Income Trusts, Irrevocable Funeral Trusts or purchasing Medicaid-compliant annuities.
 These techniques are complicated and often require the expertise of a professional Medicaid planner to implement correctly.
 Remember, a Medicaid office will have a record of past applications and will know the applicant’s financial situation at that time.
 Drastic differences in a financial situation may generate questions which the applicant must be prepared to explain and provide documented evidence of why their financial situation has changed.
 Again, this is where professional assistance can be very helpful.
 Read about the different types of Medicaid planners.

 Re-applying for Medicaid resets the application date back to which benefits are covered.
-For example, if the applicant applied June 1 and went into a nursing home costing $5,000 month that same day, and two months later they were denied Medicaid and re-applied the next month successfully, the applicant would still be out the $15,000 spent on nursing home care for three months.
-If the decision had been reversed or appealed successfully, the benefits would apply retroactively to their original application date.
+For example, if the applicant applied June 15 and went into a nursing home costing $5,000 month that same day, and two months later they were denied Medicaid and re-applied the next month successfully, the applicant might still be out the $15,000 spent on nursing home care for three months.
+If the decision had been reversed or appealed successfully, the benefits would apply retroactively to their original application date or the first day of the month in which the application was submitted.
+(There is also retroactive Medicaid, which allows an applicant to receive Medicaid coverage for up to 3 months prior to one’s Medicaid application date if eligibility criteria was met.)
 Therefore, re-application is best suited for persons who have been denied correctly and have made the effort to change their financial situation.

 How long after being denied Medicaid can you re-apply?
 One can begin the re-application process immediately, but in practical terms, benefits are calculated to the month.
 Therefore, most immediate re-applications are for the following month.